FriendsOfTYPO3/extension_builder/Documentation/Configuration/Index.rst

 There are two places to configure the Extension Builder:

-1. Globally, in the *Extension Configuration* module of the TYPO3 backend.
+1. Globally, in the Extension Manager module of the TYPO3 backend.

 2. Locally, in the file :file:`Configuration/ExtensionBuilder/settings.yaml`
    of the generated extension.